Tipi-Hack/tipi-hack.github.io/_posts/2022-04-01-bzhctf-bons-baisers-de-russie.md

 These PFX files contains the certificate with the associated private keys required to authenticate on behalf of those users on the domain `CONTI.RU`.

-We tried to use Dirkjanm PKINITTools (https://github.com/dirkjanm/PKINITtools) to get a TGT via PKINIT, but the tool failed to handle unicode characters correctly.

 The first step is to get the Alternate Name from the certificates:
 ![PFX details](/assets/breizhctf-22-pfx-details.png)

+Then, we tried to use Dirkjanm [PKINITTools](https://github.com/dirkjanm/PKINITtools) to get a TGT via PKINIT, but the tool failed to handle unicode characters correctly.

-Next, using `Rubeus` `asktgt` command we can retrieve a TGT and fetch the NTLM hashes of the 3 accounts with `/getcredentials`.
+Using `Rubeus` `asktgt` command, we can retrieve a TGT and fetch the NTLM hashes of the 3 accounts with `/getcredentials`.
 Note that PowerShell replace unicode characters by `??????` but it works like a charm:

 ```
 PS C:\Users\user\Downloads> ./Rubeus.exe asktgt /user:????????????? /certificate:?????????????.pfx /domain:conti.ru /dc:10.0.20.11 /createnetonly:C:\Windows\System32\cmd.exe /getcredentials